Scholars at Risk Application

 6. If applicable, proof of Protected Person status (e.g. copy of the letter of determination from the Immigration and Refugee Board or Citizenship and Immigration Canada or Protected Person Status Document).

-7. Leadership and community involvement Letter – maximum two pages (written by someone who knows the candidate in an academic or a non-academic capacity ) This letter is to be received and included in the application by the candidate.
+7. Leadership and community involvement Reference Letter – maximum two pages (written by someone who knows the candidate in an academic or a non-academic capacity )

 Letter may address the following: